Zantac Lawsuit: Settlement Updates (November 2024)

 Zantac was one of the most widely used medications in the country for many years.
 People who suffered from acid reflux and heartburn trusted Zantac to help relieve their symptoms.
-Unfortunately, thousands of Zantac users have developed cancer over the years, and many cancer victims have filed product liability lawsuits against the makers of this drug.
+Unfortunately, thousands of Zantac users have developed cancer over the years, and many people living with cancer have filed product liability lawsuits against the makers of this drug.

 If you used Zantac and have received a cancer diagnosis, read on to learn more about the ongoing litigation and whether you may be eligible to bring a Zantac lawsuit to recover your related losses.